There are a lot of good quality IP cameras out there (as well as a lot of el cheapo not-so-good quality ones) that work well.

 But unfortunately if you are running anything older than Windows XP you are going to be out of luck for any modern sort of WiFi security.
 You’ll need to use a network card and cable and connect it directly to a router.

-Even with Windows XP you might run into problems usbadapterwifiwith WPA/WPA2 – issues with Windows itself or the device’s driver, or both.
+Even with Windows XP you might run into problems with WPA/WPA2 – issues with Windows itself or the device’s driver, or both.
 And believe me – you don’t want to “dumb down” your WiFi to use old style WEP either.
 WEP is insecure and out of date by modern standards – don’t use it.

 The first iteration of Windows XP ‘out of the box’ did not support WPA/WPA2 so make sure that if you are using a Windows XP computer you either have Server Pack 3 (SP3) or update KB 893357 installed – I’ll get to that in a bit.
 You should be able to tell whether you have SP3 (Service Pack 3) installed by going to Control Panel and then System – under where it says Windows XP it will tell you whether you have SP3 installed, though you could possible just have the KB893357 update installed and not SP3 – which is going to give you WPA/WPA2 also.
 Or you can just try connecting the computer to your WiFi (as long as your WiFi device’s drivers are also updated and capable of WPA/WPA2 – see next paragraph).